Skip to main content

 • red, orange, yellow, lime, green, teal, blue, indigo, purple, magenta, black, dark-grey, grey, light-grey, white

-set maxMatrixCols(value): void
+set mathModeSpace(value: string): void

 The LaTeX string to insert when the spacebar is pressed (on the physical or virtual keyboard).